rrajeshrajappan/ApiTechTests-RestAssured/README.md

 3. The Promotions element with Name = "Gallery" has a Description that contains the text "Good position in category"

 #Solution overview:
+Automated the given requirements using Maven, Java RESTAssured library with TestNG framework and soution uploaded in git repository.

+#project structure:
-Automated the given requirements using Maven, Java RESTAssured library with TestNG reporting.
-Project structure is, src/java/main --> got all the test configurations and helper methods src/java/test --> got all the tests pom.xml --> got all the project information with dependency details
+ApiTechTests-RestAssured/src/java/main --> All the test configurations and helper methods ApiTechTests-RestAssured/src/java/test --> All the tests ApiTechTests-RestAssured/pom.xml --> All the project dependencies and information

+#How it works:
+1. The tester updates the testng.xml with the assertion values and the test suite, class details.
+2. During test execution testng, look the tests needs to be executed -> get the parmeters -> pass it to test methods -> call the reusable methods from helpers class

 #Clone the project:
 clone the project into your local using -